stefanceriu/SCPageViewController/README.md

     [self.pageViewController setLayouter:[[SCPageLayouter alloc] init] animated:NO completion:nil];
 ```

-- Implement the SCPageViewControllerDataSource which defines the total number of pages and the view controllers to be used for each of them.
+- Implement the SCPageViewControllerDataSource to define the total number of pages, the view controllers to be used for each of them and which one show be displayed first.

 ```objc
 - (NSUInteger)numberOfPagesInPageViewController:(SCPageViewController *)pageViewController;

 - (UIViewController *)pageViewController:(SCPageViewController *)pageViewController viewControllerForPageAtIndex:(NSUInteger)pageIndex;

 - (NSUInteger)initialPageInPageViewController:(SCPageViewController *)pageViewController;
 ```